-August 15 is International Homeless Animals’ Day, and PETA is calling on everyone to go the extra mile to spread awareness of the approximately 70 million stray, lost, and abandoned dogs and cats in the U.S.
+August 20 is International Homeless Animals Day, and PETA is calling on everyone to go the extra mile to spread awareness of the approximately 70 million homeless dogs and cats struggling to survive on any given day in the U.S.

 Dogs and cats are domesticated animals who depend on humans to provide them with food, water, veterinary care, shelter, and safety, and they can’t survive for long without us.
 Because facilities with “no-kill” policies turn many animals away, more and more are ending up on the streets, where they reproduce and create even more homeless animals.
 Using COVID-19 as an excuse, many animal shelters are limiting intake of dogs and cats, even though folks sometimes have no other option.
 Some shelters are delaying taking in strays, diverting them, and even refusing to take them in at all.
 That means animals are being abandoned and essential services like spaying and neutering aren’t being done.
 This inhumane and irresponsible approach is causing more animals to suffer and die.